 shown in other instead.

 Voxel Probe is a light source which provides static voxel lighting and shading on an object inside Voxel Probe by using a prebaked 3D lighting map.
+Voxel Probe stores information on indirect lighting (light bounces) only, no direct lighting data at all.
 Unlike Environment Probe, Voxel Probe provides physically accurate light spreading inside interiors and outdoor static scenes but supports diffuse reflections only.

 Also, Voxel Probe is great solution for shading dynamic objects within static areas.